-- Fail to meet the minimum cumulative grade point average (CGPA) or pace of completion (POC) at the end of an "Academic/FA Warning" quarter or "Academic/FA Probation" quarter. - Have an unsuccessful SAP appeal. - Exceed the maximum time frame for program completion.
+- Fail to meet the minimum cumulative grade point average (CGPA) or pace of completion (POC) at the end of a SAP Probation quarter. - Do not meet their Academic Plan requirements at the end of a SAP Probation quarter. - Become mathematically impossible for the student to meet the minimum SAP requirements. - Exceed the maximum time frame for program completion.

-Students facing dismissal from the College for failing to meet SAP may appeal their dismissal in writing to the College Registrar, in accordance with the SAP Appeal for Reinstatement section of this catalog.
-The appeal should explain why the student failed to meet satisfactory progress and what has changed in his or her situation that will allow the student to make satisfactory progress at the next evaluation period.
-A student with a pending SAP Appeal, and currently on Financial Aid Hold, is approved to observe a class as an inactive student for add/drop period of the term or until the appeal has been reviewed.
+Students facing dismissal from the College for failing to meet SAP may appeal their dismissal in writing to the College Dean, in accordance with the SAP Appeal for Reinstatement section of this catalog.
+The appeal should explain why the student failed to meet satisfactory progress and what has changed in their situation that will allow the student to make satisfactory progress at the next evaluation period.
+A student with a pending SAP Appeal, and currently on Financial Aid Hold, is approved to observe a class as an inactive student during the add/drop period of the quarter or until the appeal has been reviewed.

-The College may grant an appeal and place a student on probation if the student had an extenuating circumstance that affected the student's ability to meet SAP standards and the College determines (1) that the student should be able to meet SAP standards after the subsequent term or (2) that the student should be able to meet SAP standards by a specific point in time if he or she follows an academic plan developed by the College.
+The College may grant an appeal and return a student back to the probation status when the student had an extenuating circumstance that affected the student's ability to meet SAP standards and the College determines (1) that the student should be able to meet SAP standards after the subsequent quarter or (2) that the student should be able to meet SAP standards by a specific point in time if they follow an academic plan developed by the College.

-Approved students must return with Academic Plan and cannot exceed fifteen (15) credit hours in the first quarter back from dismissal.
+Approved students must return with an Academic Plan and cannot exceed twelve (12) credit hours in their first quarter returning from dismissal.